For 26 years, the Youth and the Environment Program in Lowell, Massachusetts, has provided inner-city youths with experience in the wastewater field.

 NEIWPCC coordinates the Lowell program with help from the EPA, the Lowell Regional Wastewater Utility, the City of Lowell, and Career Center of Lowell.

-A loss of funding led to a two-year hiatus in 2008 and 2009, but the program has continued thanks to grants from EPA to NEIWPCC to oversee the program.
+A loss of funding led to a two-year hiatus in 2008 and 2009.
+The program has returned thanks to grants from the EPA to NEIWPCC to oversee the program.